denkungsart/docker-images/README.md

 This Docker image is used in development and testing environments.
 It aims at mirroring our production setup as close as possible.
-The image is based on Debian buster (see https://github.com/docker-library/ruby/blob/master/3.0/buster/Dockerfile)
+The image is based on Debian Bookworm (see https://github.com/docker-library/ruby/).

 ## How to build this image

-* As soon as a new commit is pushed to GitHub the image will automatically build using Docker Hub's infrastructure.
-The build status can be monitored [here](https://hub.docker.com/r/aventurini/ci-ruby/builds).
+* Images are built and published to GHCR via GitHub Actions.
-* Docker tag names will be derived from the name of the branch
+* Docker tag names are derived from the branch name.
-* To build the image locally the supplied build shell script can be used
+* To build the image locally, use the supplied `build` script.

 ## Included dependencies

 ### Node.js

 By default Node.js 20 will be installed as per the [official guidelines](https://github.com/nodesource/distributions?tab=readme-ov-file#installation-instructions).
-Note that `npm` is no logner installed.
+Note that `npm` may be present but Yarn is the primary package manager.

 ### Yarn 2

-The latest version of Yarn 2+ (berry) is installed via [Corepack](https://yarnpkg.com/getting-started/install)
+Yarn 4 (Berry) is installed via [Corepack](https://yarnpkg.com/getting-started/install) and pinned for reproducibility.

 ### wkhtmltopdf